jkerai1/AutomateBrowserProfile/README.md

 # AutomateBrowserProfile

-Create new browser profiles quickly in edge
+Create new browser profiles quickly in edge (or any chromium browser as command line args are same)

 # Usage: